NativeScript/payments/packages/apple-pay/README.md

 ```cli
 ns plugin add @nativescript/apple-pay
 ```

-## Use @nativescript/apple-pay
+## Requirements

 For Apple Pay to work in your iOS application, you need to complete the following steps.
 These steps are also outlined in the [Apple PassKit documentation](https://developer.apple.com/documentation/passkit/apple_pay/setting_up_apple_pay_requirements).

 1. Create a merchant ID

 An identifier you register with Apple that uniquely identifies your business as a merchant able to accept payments.
-This ID never expires and can be used in multiple websites and iOS apps.
+This ID never expires and can be used on multiple websites and iOS apps.
 See [Create a merchant identifier](https://help.apple.com/developer-account/#/devb2e62b839?sub=dev103e030bb) for the setup steps.

 2. Create a Payment Processing certificate